greim/await.js/README.md

 ### The `then(onkeep, onfail)` method

-The `then()` method conforms to the signature and behavioral conventions outlined in the [Promises/A+ spec](http://promisesaplus.com/).
+The `then()` method conforms to the signature and behavioral contract outlined in the [Promises/A+ spec](http://promisesaplus.com/).
 Unlike the event handlers above, which are purely consumer methods, `then()` is both consumer and provider.
-That is, it returns a *new* promise tied to the eventual value returned by its callback.
+That is, it returns a *new* promise pending on the value that will eventually be returned by its callback.

 ```javascript
 promise.then(function(got){